show_page.php1 : dv31.jpg

 DIFFERENTIAL DIAGNOSIS:

-For hepatic necrosis in hares:
+For hepatic necrosis in rabbits and hares:

 COMPARATIVE PATHOLOGY: